 Integrating Waterfall and Agile Development: Hybrid Model

-The fundamental difference between the two is Agile/Scrum assumes there will be flaws and therefore jumps into the coding to expose these.
+The fundamental difference between the two is Agile and Scrum assumes there will be flaws and therefore jumps into the coding to expose these.
 Therefore the success of the development team is driven on its ability to adapt and react quickly.
 Waterfall, instead, takes early precautions to mitigate any flaws.

 This obviously causes a clash between development teams practicing each of the development methodologies.
 But certain steps can be taken to show the development team the advantages of the other’s methodology and ideally bring a team together.

 Some organizations think they can be more “agile” by doing waterfall in smaller iterations.
 The problem is the timeline is tough to compress when fully vetted artifacts are expected after each round of reviews.
 There is too much overhead with all of the document creation which detracts from the amount of time left for coding.
-Agile is about streamlining processes not compressing them.
+Agile and scrum are about streamlining processes not compressing them.

 Development / QA can be iterative while being bookended by design and integration